neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 Way to retrieve: `globalRegistry.get('containers')`

 The whole user interface is built around container components.
 They are registered through the containers registry.
-Here is an example how to replace the PageTree container with your custom container:
+Below you will find an example on how to replace the PageTree container with your custom container:

 .. code-block:: javascript